Game Review Information

 You can also interact with the cats.
 They can talk to you, and they give orders frequently.
 In fact, they are quite bossy.
 The cats will also walk around say random things occasionally.

 There are also cat puns.
 Look up Busby the Bobcat on YouTube later.
 Now that is a cat who knows his puns.
-But in the meantime finish reading this review first before you go down that rabbit hole.
-As you might be there a while.
+But finish reading this review first before you go down that rabbit hole.
+You might be there a while.

 You can pet the cats.
 They purr and seem quite happy.
 I never knew how big a deal being able to pet the animals was for some people.
 But I suppose it is a neat feature.